meduryllc/reach-blog-tutorial/tut-5/README.md

 In the last section, we made Microblog run as a command-line application, without any changes to the Reach program.
-In this section, we won’t be making any changes to the Reach program.
-Instead, we’ll build a Web interface for our microblogging application.
+In this section,  we’ll be focussing on building a Web interface for our microblogging application.
+This section does not involve making any changes to the Reach program.

 We will use React.js for this tutorial, but the same principles apply to any Web framework.

-Similarly, in this tutorial, we assume that we will be deploying (and testing) with Algorand.
+Similarly, instructions here are meant for deploying (and testing) with Algorand but same principles apply for deploying on Ethereum.

 Reach Web applications rely on the Web browser to provide access to a consensus network account and its associated wallet.
 We will be using Algosigner wallet to sign our transactions.
-If you want to test this code, you’ll need to install it and set it up.
+If you want to test this code, you’ll need to first install it and set it up.
 Furthermore, Algosigner does not support multiple active accounts, so if you want to test Microblog locally, you’ll need to have two separate Chrome browser instances: one to act as Alice and another to act as Bob.

 This code is supplemented with index.css and some views.
 These details are not specific to Reach, and are fairly trivial, so we will not explain the specifics of those files.
-If you run this locally, you’ll want to download those files.
-Your directory should look like:

-—

-This code is supplemented with index.css and some views.
 If you run this locally, you’ll want to download those files.
 Your directory should look like:

 ```
 index.css